Taran1508/Taran1508/README.md

 - 👋 Hi, I'm **Taran Mesala**
 - 🔭 Currently working at STARUPS.
-- 🌱 I’m learning DSA, DevOps, and more.
+- 🌱 Delving into Data Structures & Algorithms, DevOps, Gen-AI, AIML, Ethical Hacking and more.
 - 💬 Ask me about JavaScript, Node.js, and testing.
 - 🙋‍♂️Currently looking to collaborate on **Web Development**, **Testing**, and **DevOps** projects.
 - 📫 How to reach me: [meesalataran58@gmail.com](mailto:meesalataran58@gmail.com).